r-token/the-golden-hurricast/src/pages/2021-03-12-frank-haith/index.md

 <br />

-Discussing a head coaching change is always polarizing.
+Discussing a head coaching change is polarizing.
 I've given some of my perspective here, but I'm just me.
 There are surely nuances - good and bad - that I've missed.
 I want to know what you think.

 Leave your comments below, or get in touch with us on <a href="https://twitter.com/GoldenHurricast" target="_blank">Twitter</a> or through <a href="mailto:thegoldenhurricast@gmail.com">email</a>.